Coron Travel Itinerary (2 – 5 Days): Shipwrecks, Lagoons and Secret Beaches

 If you want more time to explore the World War II wrecks, you can join Tour D.

-• Day 1: Take an island-hopping tour (or go diving).
-Climb Mount Tapyas once your tour has finished.
+- Day 1: Take an island-hopping tour (or go diving).
+Climb Mount Tapyas.

-• Day 4: Go island-hopping, either by taking one of the set Coron tours or by joining a multi-day expedition.
+- Day 4: Go island-hopping, either by taking a set tour or renting a boat.

-• Day 5: Repeat Day 5, or try something new – you could hire a boat or go parasailing.
+- Day 5: Repeat Day 4, or try something new – you could go parasailing.

 The best months to visit Coron are between November and April.
 The busiest months are in March and April.
 There is still a chance of rain in November, but there are fewer crowds.